 Violife – Violife comes in a variety of styles and tends to be milder than a lot of vegan cheeses, which makes it popular among new vegans.
 You can usually find Violife original slices in larger stores of the most popular supermarket chains.

-There are over 22,000 products that are registered with the Vegan Society Trademark, search for more vegan-friendly products using our trademark search.
+There are over 27,000 products registered with the Vegan Society Trademark, search for more vegan-friendly products using our trademark search.

 Since you're here...